mishraaman05/my_portfolio/README.md

-# my_portfolio
-🌟 Personal Portfolio Website
+# 🌟 Personal Portfolio Website
 This is a responsive and animated personal portfolio website built to showcase my projects, skills, experience, and services.
 It serves as an interactive resume and portfolio for potential employers, clients, and collaborators to view my work and reach out directly.

-📸 Live Preview
+# 📸 Live Preview
 🔗 View it Live: https://mishraaman05.github.io/my_portfolio/

-📁 Project Overview
+# 📁 Project Overview
 This project is designed with both functionality and aesthetics in mind.
 The goal was to create a visually appealing, responsive, and easy-to-navigate personal website that reflects my creativity and technical skills.

-🎯 Key Objectives:
+# 🎯 Key Objectives:
 Showcase personal and professional projects

 Present technical skills, experience, and services